TMM2030/Rebuild-tracker/README.md

 In 2025 I stepped away from my career to be a full-time caregiver for my father until his passing.
-Re-entering the workforce meant rebuilding three things at once — income, credit, and physical health — without a way to see whether daily effort was actually converting into progress.
+Re-entering the workforce meant rebuilding three things at once — income, credit, and physique — without a way to see whether daily effort was actually converting into progress.

 Existing habit trackers and budgeting apps solve one of these problems, not